referbruv/CqrsNinja/README.md

 1. Install .NET 6 SDK
 2. Clone the Solution into your Local Directory
-3. Navigate to the CqrsNinja.Web directory
+3. Navigate to the CqrsNinja.API directory
 4. Run the solution

 Read the complete article to learn more: